riosventosalucas/YouTubeClone/README.md

 # Important!
-I had to generate a new SSL certificate because the one that was there did not allow me to open the site or with chrome, firefox and others that I tested.
+I had to generate a new SSL certificate because the one that was in certs folder did not allow me to open the site with chrome, firefox and others that I tested.
 It is issued for a own domain , which is: guiait.com.ar

 Hi !